Monitoring of Employees by Employers

-Employers who suspect an employee of misconduct, in particular of unauthorized absences or time theft, may seek to place such employee on surveillance in order to obtain the evidence necessary to discipline or terminate such employee.
+Employers who suspect an employee of misconduct, in particular of unauthorized absences or time theft, may seek to conduct monitoring or observations on an employee in order to obtain the evidence necessary to discipline or terminate such employee.

-What type of surveillance tools are used by employers?
+What type of monitoring tools are used by employers?

 Are Employers allowed to use GPS units to track employees?

 The Investigators Group is a private investigation firm and we have been consulted on many occasions about the legality of employers using GPS in a vehicle as a means of monitoring their employees’ whereabouts.
 There are various small GPS transmitters that can be used, often configured with a cellular phone plan.
 This allows the GPS device to operate like a cell phone and allows the private investigator to view the GPS device online.
 The convenience of this setup allows the private investigator to see and track the movement of the GPS unit (and thereby the vehicle to which it is attached) and a detailed map of the vehicle’s locations.
 The only limitation with this set up is the battery life of the GPS unit, which battery life is shortened the more frequently the private investigator communicates with the GPS unit.

 Provided the employer owns the vehicle (being a company vehicle), it is not illegal to install a GPS tracker.
 And provided that the information collected is used solely for the purposes reasonably required to manage an employment relationship, a GPS system is used in this manner is for legitimate, reasonable, business purposes.
 If the vehicle is not owned by the company, then consent from the vehicle owner is required to install a GPS tracker.
 Failure to obtain consent or improper use of a GPS unit is a breach of privacy laws and any data collected in such a manner is inadmissible evidence.